The Pacific War Online Encyclopedia

 During the New Guinea campaign, in which the Americans

-encountered large numbers of pillboxes, standard tactics were worked
+encountered large numbers of pillboxes, standard tactics were

-was performed to determine the enemy positions, strength, and
+performed to determine the enemy positions, strength, and

 intentions.
 Second, a reconnaissance in force was carried out by a